alexisMarceau1/CloudFruit360/README.md

 # CloudFruit360

 ## Description
-This project aims to develop an image processing pipeline capable of handling massive data volumes in a Big Data environment.
-Designed for the Agritech startup "Fruits!", the project processes and analyzes fruit images for applications such as intelligent picking robots or a mobile fruit recognition app.
+This project demonstrates the development of an image processing pipeline designed for companies aiming to implement automated fruit recognition at scale.
+It leverages Big Data technologies to handle massive datasets, providing a scalable and efficient solution suitable for real-world applications such as intelligent agricultural systems or consumer-facing mobile apps.
+The pipeline integrates feature extraction, dimensionality reduction, and optimized data storage within a cloud-based infrastructure.

 ## Objectives
 - Build a Big Data infrastructure to process large-scale image datasets.